tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Epic Feat

 You can increase the escalation die by 1 instead of healing when you kill a non-mook enemy with Deathknell.

+### Eternal Tormentor

+_Special:_ You cannot choose both this talent and the Redeemer talent.

+Undead you summon deal extra damage equal to your level on a hit.

+However, if an undead you summoned rolls a natural 1 on an attack, your control slips and it is free to act as it pleases (under GM control).
+Brainless undead like skeletons and zombies just shuffle off or attack the nearest living creature until destroyed, whereas intelligent undead like wraiths will try to get back at their tormentor.
+You cannot dismiss undead who have slipped from your control.
+As a standard action, you can attempt to regain control of your summoned undead with an Intelligence + Level vs. MD attack.

+#### Adventurer Feat

+On a critical hit, your summoned undead deal 1d6 extra damage (2d6 at 5th level; 3d6 at 8th).

+#### Champion Feat

+When you spend a quick action to allow a summoned undead to benefit from the escalation die (as per the summoning rules on page XX), it gains a +2 bonus to its critical threat range that round.

+#### Epic Feat

+Your non-mook summoned undead deal 3d6 extra damage on normal hits too.

+### Grave Bond

+Whenever you spend a recovery to heal, one nearby undead you summoned, or your skeletal minion, heals half of the amount.

+#### Adventurer Feat

+You can choose to grant the full amount to the undead and heal half the amount yourself.

+#### Champion Feat

+When you heal your summoned undead with this talent, the target also gains a +2 bonus to attacks and defenses until the end of your next turn.

+#### Epic Feat

+All other undead under your control, except the primary target, heal a quarter of the amount.

 ### It's Complicated